 The next step: advanced primary care

-But one of the keys to successfully implementing population health is advanced primary care.
+The key to successfully improving population health is advanced primary care.

 When you know the care population, the risks, and the potential rewards, it’s easier to establish a primary care system to meet those needs.
 Advanced primary care allows for greater insight into the care population.
 As a result, teams can be trained and equipped to manage patient care effectively and services can be tailored to meet the prevailing population needs.

 What are the results?